department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/how-to-apply.md

 - [Independent living services if you can’t return to work right away](/careers-employment/vocational-rehabilitation/programs/independent-living/)

-### What happens after a rehabilitation plan is created?
+### What happens after my VRC creates my rehabilitation plan?

-Your VRC will work with you to implement your plan and to help you find a suitable job or independent living situation.
-Your VRC will also provide you with ongoing counseling and case management assistance, including tutorial assistance, job training, work-readiness support, and medical referrals.
+Your VRC will help you put your plan into action.
+They'll also provide ongoing counseling and help you get tutorial assistance, job training, work-readiness support, and medical referrals.

 <div markdown="0"><br></div>